reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     * Line 6: `commit()` transitions to a step.
     * Line 8: `exit()` halts the contract forever.

-    The next section includes an Information Button about the Reach programming language.
+    The next section includes an information button about the Reach programming language.

+1. Run your DApp as the seller.
 Output should resemble the following:

     ``` nonum
     Your role is seller.